DaRealFreak/watcher-go/README.md

 Flags:
-  -d, --directory string   download directory (will be saved in config file) -u, --url string         url of module you want to run
+  -d, --directory string   download directory (will be saved in config file) -u, --url string         url of module you want to run -p, --parallel           run modules parallel
 ```

 You can specify the download directory, which is getting saved in a configuration file,
 so you don't have to pass the argument every time.
 You can also specify which module to run by passing an example url to retrieve the module from.
+Modules can be run parallel to each other with the `--parallel` flag, causing each module
+to run independently from each other, ignoring possible rate limits from other modules.

 ### Adding Accounts/Items
 Accounts and tracked items be added by attaching to the add command (f.e. `watcher add item`)